GingerAvalanche/python-challenge/README.md

 ## Notes

+Both scripts are intended to be run from within their respective folder, not from within the root folder.

 Comments are provided at the function level, but my code was designed to be self-commenting, so the only mid-function comments are things that would not have been obvious from variable names and code behavior.

 ### Sources